Slow Motion: Roth Steyr 1907

 Frequently Asked Questions

-How does the Roth-Steyr 1907's firing mechanism work?
+How does the Roth Steyr 1907's half-cock action work?

-The Roth-Steyr 1907 fires the 8mm Steyr cartridge.
-While described as a comfortable gun to shoot, this caliber is noted as being less potent than the more common 9mm Parabellum.
+The Roth Steyr 1907 fires the 8mm Steyr cartridge.
+This round is noted as being less powerful than the more common 9mm Parabellum.

 More Reviews Videos You Might Like